-The speech came after Trump this week offered a fierce denunciation of late-term abortions in his annual State of the Union address, as he moved to re-energize evangelical voters who have been among his most loyal supporters and who will be vital in heading off any possible 2020 primary challenge.
+That pledge, two days after Trump in his State of the Union address denounced late-term abortion, is part of his effort to re-energize evangelical voters, who have been among his most loyal supporters and will be vital to his re-election prospects.

-Still, he pointed to issues including criminal justice reform and combatting the opioid epidemic as areas in which the country could come together.
+Still, he pointed to issues including criminal justice overhaul and tackling the opioid epidemic as areas where the nation could come together.

 "Even in this divided era, there is good that we all agree should be done," he said.